 - In Hellboy, a young man named Humbert T. Jones became known as the Miracle Boy who could heal anything with just a touch.
 As you would imagine, he became a worshipper of a Eldritch Abomination and caused the Frog men to come into being.

 - Dr Light (AKA Arthur Light), a villain from the DC Universe, is a guy using a suit that grants him light-based powers.
-Turns out he also is a rapist and a villain so vicious that the Justice League ended up blocking his personnality so he wouldn't be dangerous anymore.
-Ironically, DC also has a female superhero named Dr Light as well, who is pretty much a Jerk Ass With A Heart Of Gold and has fought her evil namesake on occasions.
+Turns out he also is a rapist and a villain so vicious that the Justice League ended up blocking his personality so he wouldn't be dangerous anymore.
+Ironically, DC also has a female superhero named Dr Light, who is pretty much a Jerk Ass With A Heart Of Gold and has fought her evil namesake on occasions.

 - Similarly to Dr Light, the Living Laser from the Marvel Universe is a guy with the power, well, to turn into a being made of pure light.
 And he is pretty much a bad guy, one of Iron Man's enemies to be precise.